nextcloud/news-updater/README.rst

 Can I Run The Updater Using Cron
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Yes, you can by adding the **--testrun** parameter which will exit the program after one complete feed update.
+Yes, you can by adding the **--testrun** parameter which will exit after an update.

 However it's **highly discouraged** since it's possible for more than updater to run in parallel if your cronjob runs too often or an update takes too long.